-&lt;sup>37 Out of 876690 NPR, a total of 531190 NPR was invested in drinking water.
+38 Out of 1360956, a total of 9131822 NPR was invested in drinking water and irrigation.

-&lt;sup>38 Out of 1360956, a total of 9131822 NPR was invested in drinking water and irrigation.
+37 Out of 876690 NPR, a total of 531190 NPR was invested in drinking water.

 In contrast, 42.2% of the respondents believe that the adaptation interventions were inadequate for reducing the risks and vulnerability of households.
 The majority of the key informants also revealed that such investments were targeted to the community as a whole, rather than to vulnerable households only.
 The focus group discussions also revealed that, due to the lack of financial resources, less than 10% of the designed priority adaptation activities were implemented.
 Although agriculture was identified as one of the sectors most affected, investment was less in this sector.
 The review of adaptation plans also showed that less than 5% of the financial resources were allocated in the two VDCs under investigation, to address the risks related to agriculture.
 The information also shows that there were minimal activities implemented in both VDCs (Figure 24) to deal with other issues, such as flooding, drought, and landslides (VFCC-Dhungegadi 2009; VFCC-Bangesaal 2010).